sajudson/dataviz-project/README.md

 The overview chart uses a brush to select specific date ranges, which, along with the toggle switch UI elements, configure the filters that control which data is visible in the 8 detailed charts.
 The brush and toggle switches operating together implement the linked navigation idiom.

-## Tradeoffs
+## Design Tradeoffs
 Given the tasks, encoding and design idioms used, the visualization is intended to be used with a relatively large display (i.e., desktop or laptop).
-Given the intended use (exploratory data analysis), no attempt was made to optimize the user experience for mobile device users, at this time.
+Given the intended use (exploratory data analysis), no attempt was made to optimize the user experience for mobile device users at this time.

 # The Visualization
 ## Layout